 Q12 – Where is the time for anything else?

 He decided the best thing for his family was filtered time.
 So he stepped away from racing, for the time being, get the business rolling.
 Still a driver coach, still an analyst and running filterTime so it was hard finding time for anything else.

 Q13 – What similarities are there between FilterTime and driving?

 It’s totally different.
-Downfall is pressure, constantly at the back of your brain, expected to bring in the wins, so take risks but don’t break the car so not too much risk, are you going to have a job next year, is your sponsor happy?
-A lot of anxiety, very few things under your control, always thinking about racing even when you are with your family, but there are perks to it – you have a PR person, you have your schedule you have press-release, SM, when you come out the car you have a hat, sunglasses and a cold towel.
+The downfall is pressure, constantly at the back of your brain, expected to bring in the wins, so take risks but don’t break the car so not too much risk, are you going to have a job next year, is your sponsor happy?
+A lot of anxiety, very few things under your control, always thinking about racing even when you are with your family, but there are perks to it – you have a PR person, you have your schedule you have press-release, SM, when you come out the car you have a hat, sunglasses, and a cold towel.
 So you are treated really well.
 But as a business owner, the results come out of how much work you put in.
 So now I’m able to put in all this work and not worried about someone firing me.
 So the effort I put it, especially since I like working, = customers, future for my family.
 Everything with FilterTime was from scratch, answering emails, SM the website it’s all Blake.
 It’s pressure – but you can trust yourself.
 You have a lot more control of the success – here is the similarity – it was all about fans.
 With filterTime feels like fans.
-He emails them, talks to them and a customer interaction.
+Blake Koch emails them, talks to them and customer interaction.

 Q14 – What do you want to leave with the fans?